thejustinwalsh/gatsby-astroturf-tailwind/README.md

 ## 🎓 Learning Tailwind

 Need to sharpen your tailwindcss skills?
-Starting with the [tailwindcss](https://tailwindcss.com/) landing page gives you a good idea of for what you need to [get started](https://tailwindcss.com/docs).
+Starting with the [tailwindcss](https://tailwindcss.com/) landing page gives you a good idea for what you need to [get started](https://tailwindcss.com/docs).

 ## 🎓 Learning Astrotuf
 The odds are that if you have used emotion, styled-components, or any other React-based CSS-in-JS solution, you probably already know how to use [astroturf](https://github.com/4Catalyzer/astroturf/tree/v1.0.0-beta.17).